kul-optec/QPALM.jl/README.md

 ] add https://github.com/kul-forbes/QPALM.jl
 ```

-In order to use QPALM.jl, you will have to compile the QPALM solver as a
+In order to use QPALM.jl, you will need the binaries, which you can find [here](https://bintray.com/benny44/generic/QPALM/1.0#files/).
-shared library: please refer to the [documentation of QPALM](https://benny44.github.io/QPALM/)
-on how to do this.
 You will end up having a library file named `libqpalm.so`
 (on Linux), `libqpalm.dylib` (on macOS), or `libqpalm.dll` (on Windows), which
 you will have to copy as follows: